espressif/arduino-esp32/docs/source/troubleshooting.rst

 * In some instances, you must keep **GPIO0** LOW during the uploading process via serial interface.
 * Hold-down the **“BOOT”** button in your ESP32 board while uploading/flashing.
-* In some ESP32 development boards when trying to upload a new sketch, the Arduino IDE gives you a fatal error *(i.e A fatal error occurred: Failed to connect to ESP32: Timed out waiting for packet header).* This means your ESP32 board is not automatically in the flashing/uploading mode.
+* When trying to upload a new sketch in some ESP32 development boards, the Arduino IDE gives you a fatal error *(i.e A fatal error occurred: Failed to connect to ESP32: Timed out waiting for packet header)*.
+This means your ESP32 board is not automatically in the flashing/uploading mode.
 **Solution:**

 1. To automatically get into the flashing mode, you have to connect a **10 uF** capacitor between the **EN** and **GND** pins.
 This capacitor value could be lower (> 2.2 uF) if you don't have this part available. **EN <----||---- GND.** *(The capacitor can be electrolytic, ceramic, or tantalum.
 Using lower values like 2.2uF and 4.7 uF is also possible in most cases.)*